List of Open All Hours characters: Granville Arkwright

 Unlike his uncle who is a practical man, Granville is a carefree man, yet is treated as if he is still a child, despite being well into his adult years.
 Granville's mundane existence is only brightened up by the milkwoman, the only person other than Arkwright who is awake at the same time as him in the mornings.
 Despite his attraction to her, she is more worldly wise than he is and likes men of the same calibre as herself, but she is generally sympathetic towards Granville and they have kissed on several occasions.

 By the time of Still Open All Hours, Arkwright has died and Granville has inherited the shop as promised by Arkwright, and has a young son, Leroy.
 Despite their radically different personalities and views on life, however, Granville has become a toned-down version of Arkwright in his old age, such as light-heartedly mocking Leroy over his mother's identity, and attempting to make money out of every customer who walks into the shop, even by telling fibs about certain items such as anchovy paste.
 At one point, Granville opens a bottle of whisky to pour a drink for a promoter, and then charges him for the whole bottle.
 As a tribute, Granville keeps a framed portrait of Arkwright in the kitchen.
 He occasionally speaks to the portrait as if speaking to Arkwright, and continues to affectionately mock his late uncle's stutter.
 In the first episode of the sixth series of Still Open All Hours Granville is referred to as Mr. Arkwright confirming his surname.
+Throughout the series, Granville has begun an implied on-again-off-again relationship with Mavis, and he proposes to her in the finale.